GPS for the visually impaired: LoroDux

 LoroDux was a project by Fachhochschule Hannover.
 Like in Loadstone the user is led by direction and distance information.
 The text on the screen is read out by a screenreader.
 Vibration-Only navigation is possible.
 Data can be imported from the OpenStreetMap project.
 The development is discontinued because the team prefers to use Java on Android for the future.

 Windows Mobile

 Mobile Geo

-Mobile Geo is Code Factory's GPS navigation software for Windows Mobile-based Smartphones, Pocket PC phones and personal digital assistants (PDAs).
-Powered by GPS and mapping technology from the Sendero Group, Mobile Geo is the first solution specifically designed to serve as a navigation aid for people with a visual impairment which works with a wide range of mainstream mobile devices.
-Though it is a separately licensed product, Mobile Geo is seamlessly integrated with Code Factory's popular screen readers – Mobile Speak for Pocket PCs and Mobile Speak for Windows Mobile Smartphones.
+Mobile Geo is a GPS navigation software application developed by Code Factory for Windows Mobile-based smartphones and personal digital assistants (PDAs).
+Utilizing mapping technology licensed from the Sendero Group, the software was designed as a specialized navigation aid for users with visual impairments, offering compatibility with a broad array of mainstream mobile devices.
+While marketed as a standalone product, Mobile Geo is designed to integrate with Code Factory's screen-reading software, specifically Mobile Speak for Pocket PCs and Mobile Speak for Windows Mobile Smartphones, to provide audible navigation assistance.